 The end result is slower recall of information, and longer reaction times.
 The ability to learn new skills and assimilate information can also be diminished.

-The human brain produces less Dopamine, Seratonin, and Norepinephrine as we age.
+The human brain produces less dopamine, serotonin, and norepinephrine as we age.
 These neurotransmitters are critical to our emotional and mental well being.

-Reductions in Dopamine, Seratonin, and Norepinephrine levels can result in less mental energy, depressed mood, as well as issues like brain fog and forgetfulness.
+Reductions in dopamine, serotonin, and norepinephrine levels can result in less mental energy, depressed mood, as well as issues like brain fog and forgetfulness.